foxx/elfdataembed/README.md

 # ELF data embedder

-Embeds files into 32/64bit ELF sections, and provides a simple C interface for the runtime to extract them.
+Embeds files into 32/64bit ELF sections, and provides a simple C interface for the runtime to [extract them](http://stackoverflow.com/questions/2900936/packing-a-file-into-an-elf-executable).

-Alternative methods are not suitable for large files as they load the entire binary into memory, and make it difficult for external applications to reference the data directly.

 This approach allows you to extract embedded data with tiny memory overhead, or pass position/offset reference to an external tool for direct usage without having to extract at all.
 You can create memory efficient self extracting binaries, or even create read-only loop mounts directly from the binary without any extraction at all.

-This is a follow up from a [stackoverflow thread](http://stackoverflow.com/questions/2900936/packing-a-file-into-an-elf-executable).
+Alternative methods are not suitable for large files as they load the entire binary into memory, and make it difficult for external applications to reference the data directly.

+## Usage

 This project contains a small example app which demonstrates how to use it;